donut-party/donut-docs-site/content/docs/system/_index.md

 that's the first time that's happened, and guess what: the world is still turning.

-### Conceptual Foundation
+### Conceptual foundation

-One way to begin tackling this problem is to start with the problem we're trying to solve, then explain the model we're employing to make the problem tractable, and then show how this model is implemented.
+We're going to tackle this problem by starting with the problem we're trying to solve, then explaining the model we're employing to make the problem tractable, and then showing how this model is implemented.

-#### Metaphors

-#### Code abstractions
+#### Problem: Architectural decomposition and composition

+- Function decomposition is not a problem
+- Way to delineate groups of related process and state for a higher-level purpose

+#### Model: A system of components

-#### Instances
+#### Implementation

-The challenge is compounded by the fact that we're grafting these metaphors onto Clojure maps and functions, which are general-purpose constructs which have their own specific nature that extends beyond how we're using them in this construct.

 ### Systems